luczsoma/nasbackup/README.md

 The config file is gitignored.
 See [nasbackup.config.zsh.example](nasbackup.config.zsh.example) for all available settings with descriptions.

-**2. Edit the rsync filter:**
+**2. Create rsync filters:**

-[rsync-filter/default.rsync-filter](rsync-filter/default.rsync-filter) is applied to all backup jobs.
-You can also create per-job filter files named `<job_name>.rsync-filter` in the same directory.
+The rsync-filter/default.rsync-filter file, if exists, is applied to all backup jobs.
+You can also create per-job filter files named `<job_name>.rsync-filter` in the same directory, to be applied on top of the default.

 **3. Make the script executable and run it:**